protocol/web3-dev-team/proposals/large-crypto-blobs.md

 - XLarge, >10 weeks
 Describe any choices and uncertainty in this scope estimate.
 (E.g. Uncertainty in the scope until design work is complete, low uncertainty in execution thereafter.)
 -->

+Medium

+Uncertainty in the scope until design work and crypto changes are always challenging

 #### Roles / skills needed
 <!--Describe the knowledge/skill-sets and team that are needed for this project (e.g. PM, docs, protocol or library expertise, design expertise, etc.).
 If this project could be externalized to the community or a team outside PL's direct employment, please note that here.-->